avnet-iotconnect/iotc-gateway-mobile-app/mobile_app_guide.md

 Scan the QR Code below to download the Android app.
 ![avnet me_IoTC-bridge-android - WHITE](https://github.com/avnet-iotconnect/iotc-gateway-mobile-app/assets/40640041/71b4dc44-9647-4266-af91-df44a99f7a3e)

-Launch the "IoTConnect" application and proceed to the next section.
+Launch the "IoT Bridge" application and proceed to the next section.

 ## 2. Create an IoTConnect Account
 > **Note:**